 Qtum uses own programming language known as Qtum Smart Contract Language (QSCL).

-Waves contracts will include multiple controls such as multi-sig accounts and the ability to lock tokens for a certain amount of time, to prevent them being moved.
+Waves contracts will include multiple controls such as multi-sig accounts and the ability to lock tokens for a certain amount of time, to prevent them from being moved.

-Their contracts features smart accounts where an account requires only signing transactions before sending them to the blockchain; and smart assets for use in specific asset cases where it is not possible to use a smart account -- in this case, scripts are attached to an asset and the scripts work as smart accounts.
-The smart contracts are still applicable in variety of use cases including different security, integration, and crowdfunding cases.
+Their contracts feature smart accounts where an account requires only signing transactions before sending them to the blockchain; and smart assets for use in specific asset cases where it is not possible to use a smart account -- in this case, scripts are attached to an asset and the scripts work as smart accounts.
+The smart contracts are still applicable in a variety of use cases including different security, integration, and crowdfunding cases.

-Confideal aims at eliminating the existing problems in contract creation, execution and management including time delays, risk of forgery, high costs of dispute settlements etc. Users do not need lots of programming skills to create smart contracts.
+Confideal aims at eliminating the existing problems in contract creation, execution, and management including time delays, risk of forgery, high costs of dispute settlements, etc. Users do not need lots of programming skills to create smart contracts.
 The platform serves as an impartial escrow agent for storing all terms of the deal and the money.
 The money is then transferred to the party as necessary when the terms of the contracts are fulfilled.

 Since the rules are stored on the blockchain after the agreement, it is impossible for the parties to change them.
 The parties can also break or close the contract.
-These contracts are applicable in variety of areas including employment contracts, international supply deals and cryptocurrency-based escrow services for several real estate parties.
+These contracts are applicable in a variety of areas including employment contracts, international supply deals, and cryptocurrency-based escrow services for several real estate parties.

 ChainLink is a decentralized oracle network that seeks to solve the connectivity issues that are associated with smart contracts.
 With ChainLink, the creator of the contract can connect the smart contracts with external off-line data and APIs.